Surgery to lower , ovarian and primary peritoneal cancer risk

 - It does not completely eliminate the risk for cancer.
 After , there is still a risk for primary peritoneal cancer.
 The risk for primary peritoneal cancer is very small and varies by gene mutation.

 - involves removal of the only.
-Emerging research suggests that the may be the source of many hereditary ovarian cancers.
-This has led researchers to study if premenopausal women could remove their and delay ovarian removal until after menopause.
-Studies looking at to lower risk are currently enrolling high-risk women.
-Until these studies are completed, experts cannot say for certain that lowers the ovarian cancer risk in high risk women.
+Research suggests that the may be the source of many ovarian cancers.
+This has led researchers to study if it is safe to remove the only before menopause and delay removal of the ovaries until after menopause.
+Studies looking at to lower risk are currently enrolling people.
+Until these studies are completed, experts cannot say for certain that lowers the ovarian cancer risk in high-risk people.

-- Open surgery (also known as a laparotomy) involves one incision in the lower abdomen to remove the ovaries, , and (for women undergoing hysterectomy) uterus.
+- Open surgery (also known as a laparotomy) involves one incision in the lower abdomen to remove the ovaries, , and (for those undergoing hysterectomy) uterus.

 - Laparoscopic surgery involves a small incision made in the abdomen to insert a flexible scope with a camera, which is used to see the ovaries and tubes.
 Addition small incisions are made to insert surgical instruments needed to perform the salpingo-oophorectomy.
 In general, people who have surgery by laparoscopy may heal quicker and spend a shorter time in the hospital than people who have open surgery.
 Most can be performed by laparascopic surgery.